Daniel14gonc/Proyecto1_redes/README.md

 ## Project description

 This project consisted in an implementation of a client using the chat protocol XMPP.
-It required many options, which I will describe later.
+It required many options, which I will describe in the features section.
 The client runs on a CLI interface, and connects to a server with domain **@alumchat.xyz**.

 I used some tools when buidling the project: